broadinstitute/ml4h/ml4h/tensorize/README.md

     --gcs_output_path /path/to/Example_Folder
 ```

-Parameters
+* Parameters of tensorize_dataflow.py:
 *  id: The user-defined identifier for this pipeline run. **Note** that Google requires the `id` consist of only the characters `[-a-z0-9]`, i.e. starting with a letter and ending with a letter or number.

 *  tensor_type: The type of data to be tensorized.
 Options are 'categorical', 'continuous', 'icd', 'disease', 'death', or 'phecode_disease'.

 *  bigquery_dataset: The BigQuery dataset where the data will be drawn from.
 Defaults to 'ukbb_dev'.

 *  beam_runner: The Apache Beam runner that will execute the pipeline.
 DataflowRunner is for remote execution.
 DirectRunner is for local execution.

 *  repo_root: The root directory of the cloned ml repo.

 *  gcp_project: The name of the Google Cloud Platform project.
 Defaults to "broad-ml4cvd".

 *  gcs_output_path: gs:// folder path excluding the bucket name where tensors will be written to. (e.g. specifying /path/to/folder will write to gs://<gcs_bucket>/path/to/folder)